Abstract extracted from page 1 of the report:

 This report has been scanned in and applied with optical character recognition (OCR) which electronically translates the scanned image printed text into machine-encoded text.
 This allows users to then search the document by keywords in Adobe Reader or Acrobat software.

-Plates 1-11: Reside on microfiche in the MN DNR Hibbing office.
+Plates 1-11: Reside on microfiche in the DNR Hibbing office.

-See MN DNR Report 376, Minnesota Lake Sediment Geochemistry Surveys for compiled GIS geochemistry data from historic MN DNR lake and stream sediment survey reports including this report, 138-2.
+See DNR Report 376, Minnesota Lake Sediment Geochemistry Surveys for compiled GIS geochemistry data from historic DNR lake and stream sediment survey reports including this report, 138-2.